The following policies apply to all journals of Author Gate Publications

 1. All animal studies must have an appropriate institutional review board (IRB)or animal care committee approval.

 2. All human studies must have appropriate institutional review board approval and signed informed consent from all human participants is required.

 3. Compliance with these rules must be stated in the text, including waiver of consent by the IRB, if applicable.
 Manuscripts that do not comply with these rules will not be accepted for publication.

 4. Patient consent and/or Ethical approval statements along with Protocol number and date must be included in all research articles.

 1. Author Gate Publications encourages authors to share the data and other materials supporting the results in the paper by archiving it in an appropriate public repository.

-2. Author Gate Publications encourage authors of articles published in the journals of Author Gate Publications to share their research data including, but not limited to raw data, processed data, software, algorithms, protocols, methods, materials.
+2. Author Gate Publications encourages authors of articles published in the journals of Author Gate Publications to share their research data including, but not limited to raw data, processed data, software, algorithms, protocols, methods, and materials.

-3. Authors may provide a data availability statement, including a link to the repository they have used, in order that this statement can be published in their paper.
+3. Authors may provide a data availability statement, including a link to the repository they have used so that this statement can be published in their paper.

 4. All accepted manuscripts may elect to publish a data availability statement to confirm the presence or absence of shared data.

 5. If you have shared data, this statement will describe how the data can be accessed and include a persistent identifier (e.g., a DOI for the data, or an accession number) from the repository where you shared the data.